Trump Baffled Why African-Americans Don’t Want to Vote for Him

 Reporters tend to describe Trump’s mentality with the bloodless term transactional, but a more accurate term might be amoral.
 He is almost unable to comprehend values-based behavior.
 If you look at it from Trump’s standpoint, there is at least a coherent logic.
 Sometimes your negotiating position requires you to describe your counterparty in unflattering terms.
 Lindsey Graham once called him a “race-baiting xenophobic religious bigot,” Ted Cruz called him “a sniveling coward,” and Rick Perry described him as “a cancer on conservatism.”
 Now they all rank among his most devoted servants.

 In Trump’s mind, he has delivered what he thinks is most desired by Jews (staunch support for the Likud agenda) and African-Americans (low unemployment).
 If you put aside the fact that many Jews either vote on issues other than Israel or don’t agree with the Netanyahu government, and that black people likewise vote on multiple issues and that Trump is merely taking credit for the recovery he inherited, the Trumpian logic takes shape.
 Sure, Trump may have called for some nonwhite teens to be executed, enforced a blacklist against Colin Kaepernick, and so on.
-And maybe he’s indulged in a little causal anti-Semitism.
+And maybe he’s indulged in a little casual anti-Semitism.
 In his mind this is all ephemeral, “transactional,” things he has said to gain momentary advantage.
 Why should that blind his counterparties to the practical advantages offered by his partnership now?
 What’s a little racism between friends?